NICHD-BSPC/training/source/biowulf.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 We can use `RStudio Server <https://posit.co/products/open-source/rstudio-server/>`_
-instead of NoMachin for R programming on Biowulf.
+instead of NoMachine for R programming on Biowulf.
 This requires setting up an SSH tunnel
 between your local computer and Biowulf using your SSH keys.
-Ensure that the SSH keys are set up for Biowulf (see
+Ensure that the SSH keys are set up for Biowulf (see :ref:`convenient-biowulf-ssh`).
-`More convenient SSH <biowulf.html#more-convenient-ssh>`_).

 Once you have the SSH keys ready, add the following proxy configuration to the ``~/.ssh/config``
 on your mac.